Variable Fusion and Selection via a Spike-and-Slab Approach with Nonlocal Priors: Theoretical Properties

 Under local priors, it is known that the convergence rate remains $O_p(n^{-1/2})$ in all of these settings \citep{dawid1999trouble}.
 In contrast, Theorems~\ref{prop:expectation} and \ref{thm:posterior_mean_difference_fixed_dim} show that, under the proposed method, faster convergence rates are obtained for both unnecessary regression coefficients and unnecessary adjacent differences.
 This implies that the proposed method has the property of inducing stronger shrinkage on unnecessary regression coefficients and unnecessary adjacent differences.

-On the other hand, for the pMOM prior proposed for variable fusion, the regression coefficients whose true values are zero uniformly attain the convergence rate $O_p(n^{-2})$.
-In contrast, under the proposed method, when $\theta_i^*=0$, the convergence rate is of the same order or slower due to the structure that promotes variable fusion; specifically, the rates are $O_p(n^{-2})$, $O_p(n^{-11/6})$, and $O_p(n^{-7/4})$.
-Thus, in estimating regression coefficients whose true values are zero, the proposed method may involve a trade-off arising from the introduction of variable fusion.
+On the other hand, under the pMOM prior for variable selection, regression coefficients whose true values are zero uniformly attain the convergence rate $O_p(n^{-2})$.
+In contrast, under the proposed method, when $\theta_i^*=0$, the upper bound on the convergence rate is suggested to be of the same order or slower because of the structure that promotes variable fusion.
+However, the $O_p$ evaluations established here provide only upper bounds on the convergence rates and do not imply that the actual convergence rates coincide with these orders.
+Therefore, these upper bounds alone do not allow us to conclude that the introduction of variable fusion actually reduces the estimation accuracy of the regression coefficients.
+Nevertheless, the possibility that a trade-off arises between variable selection and variable fusion in estimating regression coefficients whose true values are zero cannot be ruled out.

 At the same time, however, as shown in Theorem~\ref{thm:posterior_mean_difference_fixed_dim}, the proposed method induces strong shrinkage on the differences between adjacent regression coefficients.
 This is due to a feature of the fusion-pMOM prior, which promotes not only variable selection but also variable fusion simultaneously.
 Therefore, the proposed method can be regarded as a method that achieves fast convergence rates for both variable selection and variable fusion in regression coefficients.